on the cheap and sleazy side (www.cheapandsleazy.net)

 In order for your writer to talk to your CAT software, you need to tell it what COM port (a fancy-schmancy way of saying "channel") to listen for your writer on.

-In order to do this, you need to open the Device manager ... and there are seven ways to do that, and this article shows you four of them.
+In order to do this, you need to open the Device Manager ... and there are seven ways to do that, and this article shows you four of them.

 My favorite method: Open the Control Panel folder.
 Control-click-and-drag the System file to your desktop, and select the "Create Shortcut Here" option.
+Right-click an empty spot on the desktop, select "New," then select "Shortcut, " and when asked, type in "devmgmt.msc".

 "Uh, Thanks!
 What do I do With That Again?"